randix/KioskContacts/README.md

 #### Files App

 The *File*s app can be used to examine or share a file.
 Tap and hold on a file for a pop-up menu of actions, among which are *Quick Look* and *Share*.
 Use *Share* to share a file with, for example, *Mail*.
+Using this, you can send the *contacts.csv* file to another computer for processing.

 ### Kiosk Contacts Files